Mario Kart Tour: Gameplay

 The game deviates from the traditional gameplay of the Mario Kart series, where the objective is to reach the finish line in first; this game utilizes a point-based system.
-There are four options of speed: 50cc (namely "leisurely"), 100cc ("fast"), 150cc ("very fast") and 200cc ("too fast"; Only available to Gold Pass owners, which is a subscription purchasable in the game).
+There are four options of speed: 50cc (namely "leisurely"), 100cc ("fast"), 150cc ("very fast") and 200cc ("too fast"; only available to Gold Pass owners, which is a subscription purchasable in the game).
 Unlike previous installments in the series, much of the driving (notably acceleration, jump boosts) is performed automatically.
 Mario Kart Tour includes features from previous Mario Kart games, such as underwater racing and hang gliding from Mario Kart 7.
 This game introduces a new Frenzy mode, which occurs when a driver gets three identical items from an item box, allowing them to repeatedly use the item for a short period.
 Each character can get a unique item (also known as "Special Skill") from item boxes.

 Mario Kart Tour introduces a new format called "Tours".
 Tours are named after cities in the real world, Mario series characters, Mario series games, or other themes.
-Each tour lasts for two weeks, beginning on Wednesday at 1.00 a.m.
+Each tour lasts for two weeks, beginning on Wednesday at 1:00 a.m.
 EST. In a tour, players can compete in twelve to eighteen cups and collect drivers, karts and gliders which represent the corresponding cities or themes.
 There are also spotlight drivers, karts, and gliders while a tour lasts for two weeks.
 Each Cup consists of three courses (some courses that are based on the ones from Super Mario Kart are labelled as "remix courses" (abbreviated to "RMX courses") and use a different layout compared to the original, and feature new mechanics) and a bonus challenge.
 Courses from previous cups may be reused for subsequent cups.
-Most races have two laps, while most bonus challenges are done in one lap.
+Most races have two laps instead of three in previous installments, while most bonus challenges are done in one lap.
 The cups are also named after some of the drivers in the game instead of the usual items in the Mario franchise, similar to the Mario Kart Arcade GP series.

 After the player finishes a race, the player is awarded Grand Stars to unlock tour gifts, coins and experience points for the used character, kart, and glider.
 If the player finishes in the top three, they will earn some player points for their level.
 If the player finishes in 5th place or below, the level-gauge will decrease.
 When the player fills the gauge all the way, they will level-up to get a reward.
 Each course also has an experience point limit.
 Currently, the max player-level is 400.